Friday, August 30, 2013

 What are Indifferents?

 Well, no. What the Stoic means when they speak of indifferents is that the object or event at hand have no bearing on living a good life.
-To the Stoics, Nature has given us reason, and with reason we can obtain virtue, and with virtue a good life (and, at least according to the later Roman Stoics, tranquility).
+To the Stoics, Nature gave us reason, and with reason we can obtain virtue, and with virtue a good life (and, at least according to the later Roman Stoics, tranquility).

 Does that mean we shouldn't worry about indifferents?
 Again, no. The Stoics saw a difference in indifferents: preferred and undesired.
 Even though a cave would shelter us, we'd prefer a house.
 Catching a cold didn't mean we couldn't work towards a good life, but that doesn't mean we'd go looking for illness.
 It's all in how we judge these things.
 If you think money buys happiness, you'll never have enough money.
 If you think you create your own happiness, you'll always be rich.
 Think dying is the greatest evil, you'll be too worried to live.
 Think dying is no thing at all, you'll have all the time to live.
 And so on and so on.